 Know if You Should Buy a Phablet

-Phablets, the latest cell phone trend to take over Asia, are now making strong headway in the US and European markets.
+Phablets, the latest cell phone trend to take over Asia, are now making strong headway in the North American and European markets.
 However, are these almost Tablet-sized phones for everyone?
 Smartphones have always been business and multimedia powerhouses, but at times, consumers have asked for bigger and better screens on their handheld devices.
-If you're looking for a super-sized phone that can also replace your Tablet, a phablet could be just what you need.
+If you're looking for a super-sized phone that can also replace your Tablet, a Phablet could be just what you need.

 - 1 What is a Phablet?